Sweet soy sauce: Brands

-Bango brand, one of the popular kecap manis brands in Indonesia.
+Bango brand, one of the most widely used kecap manis brands in Indonesia.

-In Indonesia, there are large numbers of sweet soy sauce brands.
+There are a wide variety of sweet soy sauce brands in Indonesia.
 Kecap manis is traditionally a small-scale home industry.
-However, there are a handful of brands that are widely distributed throughout Indonesia and regionally, such as kecap manis ABC, Kecap Bango, Indofood, and Sedaap.
+However, a handful of brands are widely distributed throughout Indonesia and regionally, such as kecap manis ABC, Kecap Bango, Indofood, and Sedaap.

 Besides the national brands, there are numerous regional brands, such as Ikan Lele in Pati, Mirama in Semarang, Orang Jual Sate in Probolinggo, Siong Hin (SH) in Tangerang, Tomat Lombok in Tegal, etc. More or less, there are a hundred regional brands of kecap manis.

 Some brands distribute widely in the Netherlands like Conimex, Inproba, Kaki Tiga, and "A" Trade Mark.

 Substitutes

 Sweet soy sauce is widely available in Indonesian marketplaces, warungs, minimarkets, supermarkets, toko, and Asian grocery stores worldwide.
-However, it is quite hard to find in most parts of Europe (except for the Netherlands, UK, France and Germany) and also quite scarce in the Americas.
+However, it is difficult to find in most parts of Europe (except for the Netherlands, UK, France and Germany) and also scarce in the Americas.
 Sweet soy sauce can be made from regular soy sauce.
-Regular soy sauce mixed with brown sugar, added with a trace of molasses, can serve as a substitute for sweet soy sauce.
+Regular soy sauce mixed with brown sugar, with a trace of molasses added, can serve as a substitute for sweet soy sauce.